-Trust in radio, the only traditional medium that continues to grow.
+Trust in radio, is the only traditional medium that continues to grow.

 Radio Provides an Experience

 Think of the way radio is delivered.
-It’s focused around the relationship between broadcast and listener.
-It’s intimate, exclusive and action based.
-Your customers will be called to take specific action.
+It’s focused on the relationship between broadcast and listener.
+It’s intimate, exclusive and action-based.
+Your customers will be called to take a specific action.

-An advert that addresses customers directly will not only generate more response, but it will capture the customers who are ready to buy.
+An advert that addresses customers directly will not only generate more responses, but will capture the customers who are ready to buy.